|Semester:||Fall or Spring (with prior approval from Russian department).|

 Students are placed in Russian courses by proficiency level: intermediate or advanced.
 The Russian Program at VSUES has a computer lab & a library and is supported by extensive co-curricular activities, including excursions to local museums and points of interest, club activities, sports events, volunteer work, etc.

-Requirements Fulfilled: Fulfills the two course International Studies requirement and the overseas study requirement for the World Languages major with Russian as the primary language.
+Requirements Fulfilled: This program fulfills the 8-credit International Studies general education requirement, and the overseas study requirement for the World Languages major with Russian as the primary language.
+Select courses may be applied to the Russian minor.

 Curriculum: Russian 315: Russian language courses and OS 325 (Russian Society & Culture, Far Eastern Studies).